fugue/credstash/README.md

     optional arguments:
       -v VERSION, --version VERSION
-                            Get a specific version of the credential (defaults to the latest version).
+                            Get a specific version of the credential (defaults to the latest version)
-      -f {json,yaml,csv}, --format {json,yaml,csv}
+      -f {json,csv,dotenv,yaml}, --format {json,csv,dotenv,yaml}
-                            Output format. json(default), yaml or csv.
+                            Output format. json(default) yaml csv or dotenv.

 list
-    usage: credstash list [-h] [-r REGION] [-t TABLE]
+    usage: credstash list [-h] [-r REGION] [-t TABLE] [-p PROFILE | -n ARN]

 put
-usage: credstash put [-h] [-k KEY] [-v VERSION] [-a]
-                     credential value [context [context ...]]
+    usage: credstash put [-h] [-r REGION] [-t TABLE] [-p PROFILE | -n ARN] [-k KEY] [-v VERSION] credential value [context [context ...]]

     positional arguments:
-  credential            the name of the credential to store value                 the value of the credential to store or, if beginning
+      credential            the name of the credential to store value                 the value of the credential to store or, if beginning with the "@" character, the filename of the file containing the value, or pass "-" to read the value from stdin
-                        with the "@" character, the filename of the file containing the value context               encryption context key/value pairs associated with the credential in the form of "key=value"
+      context               encryption context key/value pairs associated with the credential in the form of "key=value"

     optional arguments:
-  -h, --help            show this help message and exit -k KEY, --key KEY     the KMS key-id of the master key to use.
-See the
-                        README for more information.
+      -k KEY, --key KEY     the KMS key-id of the master key to use.
+See the README for more information.
 Defaults to
                             alias/credstash
       -v VERSION, --version VERSION
                             Put a specific version of the credential (update the credential; defaults to version `1`).
-  -a, --autoversion     Automatically increment the version of the credential
-                        to be stored.
+      -a, --autoversion     Automatically increment the version of the credential to be stored.
 This option causes the `-v` flag to be ignored.
 (This option will fail if the currently stored version is not numeric.)
+      -d {SHA,MD5,RIPEMD,SHA384,SHA224,SHA256,SHA512,WHIRLPOOL}, --digest {SHA,MD5,RIPEMD,SHA384,SHA224,SHA256,SHA512,WHIRLPOOL}
+                            the hashing algorithm used to to encrypt the data.
+                            Defaults to SHA256

 setup
-    usage: credstash setup [-h] [-r REGION] [-t TABLE]
+    usage: credstash setup [-h] [-r REGION] [-t TABLE] [-p PROFILE | -n ARN]

 optional arguments:
   -r REGION, --region REGION
 	                    the AWS region in which to operate.
-If a region is not specified, credstash will use the value of the AWS_DEFAULT_REGION env variable, or if that is not set, us-east-1
+If a region is not specified, credstash will use the value of the AWS_DEFAULT_REGION env variable, or if that is not set, the value in `~/.aws/config`.
+As a last resort, it will use us-east-1
   -t TABLE, --table TABLE
-                        DynamoDB table to use for credential storage -n ARN, --arn ARN     AWS IAM ARN for AssumeRole
+	                    DynamoDB table to use for credential storage -p PROFILE, --profile PROFILE
+	                    Boto config profile to use when connecting to AWS -n ARN, --arn ARN     AWS IAM ARN for AssumeRole
 ```
 ## IAM Policies